 Cost Of Living

-The cost of living for expatriates in Bridgetown as at 1 April 2015 is very high in comparison to other places in the world.
-In Bridgetown, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very High 2) Clothing: High 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: Average 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Bridgetown is for example 76.7% more expensive than Montevideo for groceries, 20.1% more expensive for household costs than Durban, and 33.8% more expensive for transport costs than Athens.
+The cost of living for expatriates in Bridgetown as at 1 July 2015 is very high in comparison to other places in the world.
+In Bridgetown, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very High 2) Clothing: Very High 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Bridgetown is for example 83.3% more expensive than Montevideo for groceries, 15.2% more expensive for household costs than Durban, and 47.8% more expensive for transport costs than Athens.
 Bridgetown is ranked as a some hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Bridgetown for an expat from Zurich is for example 10%, i.e. host location (Bridgetown) premium of 20% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Bridgetown?
 Register subscribe to your home location and Bridgetown and run your personalised reports.